COVID-19-AI-Research-Project/AI-Classification/Projects/2/README.md

 ### Training Results

 When training finishes you will be shown the metrics and figures of merit.
 If you are using Tensorflow GPU these results will vary per train.
 For stable results each time you should use CPU for training.

+Once trained, a [Tensorflow SavedModel](https://www.tensorflow.org/guide/saved_model "Tensorflow SavedModel") will be created, this includes the model, weights and computation, and can be used in the future to create a frozen model.

+The trained model files (model.h5 and model.json) can be found in the **Model** directory, the SavedModel file (saved_model.pb) and the checkpoint files can be found in the **Model/Frozen** directory.

+You can use the model files to test this network without the requirement for training if you wish to do so.

 ![Accuracy](Media/Images/Accuracy.png)